 The incompatibility of learning and poetry is inscribed deeply into the tradition via the notion of lyric.
-Scholars are agreed that lyric poetry is close to the core of poetry, and close to the human heart, but clearly the modes of perception which animate the lyric feeling have nothing to do with the ways of perceiving which are embodied in science and scholarship.
+Scholars are agreed that lyric poetry is close to the core of poetry, and close to the human heart, but clearly the modes of perception which animate the lyric feeling are distant from the ways of perceiving which are embodied in science and scholarship.
 A great deal has already been said about this topic, much of it too good to need any corrections.
-I just want to add, first, that there is a strain of intellectual lyric, for example in John Donne and in Shakespeare’s Sonnets, and that the predilection of the new criticism for the Metaphysicals was a recognition that this strain was something which resolved the contradictions of 20th C scholars who wanted to write about feelings.
+I just want to add, first, that there is a strain of intellectual lyric, for example in John Donne and in Shakespeare’s Sonnets, and that the predilection of the New Criticism for the Metaphysicals was a recognition that this strain was able to resolve the contradictions of 20th C scholars who wanted to write about feelings.
 When I say ‘resolve’ that already misses the point that much of that 20th C poetry was trying to embody the contradictions, via irony and ambiguity.
 Geoffrey Thurley wrote a brilliant interpretation of this line which also hailed the new and simpler poetry of the 1960s as a return to true feeling.
 Secondly, that love is based on insight into the other person and that simply being naive and ignorant may mean you miss the heart of the matter, not that you own it.

 (f) The Naive Sublime

 As a generalisation, a difference between the 19th C and most of the 20th is that poets no longer write about ideals and the history of ideals being realised in time and in the life of an individual.
 This becomes pungent when we look at the descriptions in Szeemann’s book of naive artists in the late 20th C showing such noble ideals.